 It was back in 1977.
-The Sultan of Terengganu was Sultan Ismail Nasiruddin Shah, the grandfather of the current (year 2009) Yang di-Pertuan Agong, Tuanku Sultan Mizan.
+The Sultan of Terengganu was Sultan Ismail Nasiruddin Shah, grandfather of the current (year 2009) Yang di-Pertuan Agong, Tuanku Sultan Mizan.
 The Agong was Sultan Yahya Petra of Kelantan.
 The Prime Minister of Malaysia was Tun Hussein Onn.
 The movie Star Wars opened in cinemas and subsequently became the then-highest grossing film of all time.
-Malaysia Airlines Flight 653 was hijacked and crashed in Tanjung Kupang, Johor, killing all 100 passengers and crew on board.
+Malaysia Airlines Flight 653, a Boeing 737-200 from Penang to Kuala Lumpur was hijacked and crashed in Tanjung Kupang, Johor, killing all 100 passengers and crew on board.
 Abba’s Dancing Queen was one of the world’s top hit songs.
 The movie Saturday Night Fever came to the world the year after in 1978.

 This was the photo she sent me.